Frequently Asked Questions

 What is the difference between a funeral and a memorial service?

 A memorial service occurs when the body is not present and has these main features: gathering of attendees, the service itself and reception.
-In contrast, a funeral service contains much of the same structure although the deceased’s body is present at the service and there will the opportunity to say goodbye to the body before burial or cremation
+In contrast, a funeral service contains much of the same structure although the deceased’s body is present at the service and there will the opportunity to say goodbye before burial or cremation takes place.

 What type of service should I have?